lux9903/COMP30022-Microhard/README.md

     'process': The process list will describing the project' progression and tasks involved, consist of ProcessId, process's description and tasks list (nodes);
     'nodes': The tasks list belong to certain process, consist of NodeId and description;
     'timeline': The timeline listed down important events of project;
 }

+Experience {
+    'experienceID': Experience ID
+    'user': Ownership of experiences
+    'start_date': When the experience was started
+    'end_date': When the experience was ended
+    'position': Users position in the experience
+    'company': The company of the experience
+    'description': Experience description
+    'state': Experience's status (On going/End)
+}

+Course {
+    'user': Ownnership of course
+    'code': Course code
+    'name': Name of the course
+    'description': Course description
+    'state': Course's status (Finished/On Going/Planned)
+    'grades': Course grade
+    'link': Link to course handbook
+    'year': Year course taken
+    'sem' : Semester course taken
+    'score': Rating of course
+}
 ```